The Zimmer Twins: Website

 In March 2005, the Zimmer Twins websites were created with Australian, Canadian English, French, and International domains.
 Its users could make short-form clips out of a built-in video editor, which could be awarded as a Crowd Pleaser, Must-See, or as a Telepick.
 Telepicks would be aired on television and be dubbed by voice actors.

 In July 2008, Telepicks were no longer attainable due to the Zimmer Twins no longer airing on TV stations.

 In 2009, the Australian site was shut down, where only a year later, the Canadian English and French sites would also shut down.

 In 2011, the Zimmer Twins announced a brand new website titled Zimmer Twins for Schools, a modified version of the website designed for education.
 Teachers could create accounts for their students and monitor activity, as well as create announcements.

 In 2012, the Zimmer Twins website received a major redesign.

-On August 1, 2020, JCee, a site editor for the Zimmer Twins website, announced that the Zimmer Twins and Zimmer Twins at School websites were going to be shut down.
+On August 1, 2020, JCee, a site editor for the Zimmer Twins website, announced that the Zimmer Twins and Zimmer Twins at School websites were going to be shut down due to lack of funding and the exportation of Adobe Flash.
 The websites were properly shut down on August 10, before being taken offline entirely in late November.
 These websites were the last remaining websites for the franchise.
 However, some members of the Zimmer Twins community have attempted to create projects to restore the website and bring archives of movies.
 In February 2021, all telepicks and favotoons that were aired were recovered and uploaded onto YouTube.